-The Court of Protection exists to protect people who are no longer capable of making some or all of their own decisions, usually by authorising the appointment of a 'deputy'.
+The Court of Protection protects people who can no longer make some or all of their own decisions, usually by authorising the appointment of a 'deputy'.

-Understanding how it all works can be overwhelming, so here are some of the most frequently asked questions we come across concerning the Court of Protection and deputyship.
+Understanding how it all works can be overwhelming, so here are some of the most frequently asked questions concerning the Court of Protection and deputyship.